 One final tidbit before starting woodwork: Let your planks sit inside and acclimate in your home for a few days before using them so they can become accustomed to the temperature and climate.

 Board And Batten Wainscoting Wall Prep and Woodworking

 The first step here for me was removing the existing baseboard by gently using a small pry bar.
 You don’t want to possibly damage your drywall by being too rough with the pry bar.
 Placing a piece of plywood or other thin board in between the pry bar and the wall will help to avoid wall damage.

 Now the woodworking can begin.
-I used an air compressor and nail gun with 2 1/2″ nails for the bulk of this project (1″ nails for the cove molding).
+I used a nail gun with 2 1/2″ nails for the bulk of this project (1″ nails for the cove molding).
 You definitely want to hit studs for the 1×6 baseboard and two horizontal 1×4’s above it.
 If you don’t have one, a stud finder is an accurate and inexpensive tool to buy to locate studs.
 Some of them can even detect electrical wires behind the drywall!

 I cut 45 degree angles at the corners and at places where any boards met at the existing window and door trim.

 Board Installation Sequence